parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 ### Word
 A `word` is a dictionary token.
 ### Mnemonic
-A `mnemonic` is an ordered set of words from a single dictionary, conforming to standard size and [checksum](https://en.wikipedia.org/wiki/Checksum) constraints.
+A `mnemonic` is an ordered set of words from a common dictionary, conforming to standard size and [checksum](https://en.wikipedia.org/wiki/Checksum) constraints.
 > Electrum v1 does not implement checksum constraints.

 > A mnemonic may be fully contained by multiple dictionaries.